-- On football game days, the following policies will be followed:
+- On football and baseball game days, the following policies will be followed:

-- Beer, wine, and distilled spirits sales and service will begin no earlier than three hours prior to kickoff, and will end no later than the end of the game.
+- Beer, wine, and distilled spirits sales and service will begin no earlier than three hours prior to kickoff or first pitch, and will end no later than the end of the game.
 Plans for alcohol sales and service in all locations are subject to review and approval by the President or the President's designee prior to initiation.

 Additionally, WSU does not permit any form of broadcast or print advertising from spirit or beer companies in any of its facilities, including in the Fieldhouse prior to football games.
 This policy does not pertain to advertising in the student-operated newspaper, The Daily Evergreen.

-Certain forms of promotion may be allowed upon approval from the Vice President for Business and Finance.
+Certain forms of promotion may be allowed upon approval from the Vice President for Finance and Administration.
 The use of the WSU Trademarks and logos in association with promotion and/or marketing of alcohol is strictly prohibited without submission to the WSU Trademarks office for approval.